 Once accessibility mode has been enabled, the widgets in the Available Widgets and the Active Widgets sections, widgets will display an Add and Edit link respectively …

-Click Save Widget to add the widget to your Active Widgets section, or Cancel to return to your previous screen …
+Click Save Widget to add the widget to your Active Widgets section, or click Cancel to return to your previous screen …

-Click Save Widget to return to the Active Widgets section, or click the Delete button to remove the widget from the Active Widgets area …
+Click Save Widget to return to the Active Widgets screen, or click the Delete button to remove the widget from the Active Widgets area …

-Click on Disable accessibility mode in the Screen Options section to go back to using drag-and-drop …
+Click on Disable accessibility mode in the Screen Options section to restore the drag-and-drop functionality to your Widgets …

-Creating Your Own Sidebar Widgets
+Create Your Own Sidebar Widgets

-Most of the widgets that you will use will either be installed by default when you create a new WordPress site, or be automatically added to your Available Widgets area by plugins that you install on your site.
+Most of the widgets that you will use will either be installed by default when you create a new WordPress site, or be automatically added to your Available Widgets section by plugins that you install on your site.

-After composing your content, switch to the Text tab …
+Once you have written your content in the WordPress post editor, switch to the Text tab …

 Select and copy everything to your clipboard…

-(Create your own sidebar widgets)
+(Create your own custom sidebar widgets)

 Congratulations!
-Now you know how to use and configure your WordPress sidebar widgets.
+Now you know how to use and configure a number of sidebar widgets.

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...